Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 [4].
 A code will be displayed on your TV screen.
 Enter this code into your phone.

 [5].
-Now you can control your TV using your smartphone.
+Now, you can control your Fire TV Stick using your smartphone.

 Your remote should have started working by this point.
 If it does not, then there is a chance for the remote to have some internal or external damage.
 If the issue continues even after fixing it several times, it is advisable to change the remote.
 Remember to buy one that is compatible with the Amazon Fire TV Stick.